 Thursday, April 13, 2017

-Toeing The Line Between Blind Faith In The Democratic Party And Blind Hostility Towards It
+Toeing The Line Between Blind Faith In The Democratic Party And Complete Aversion Towards It

 The refrain continues to be heard frequently from a great deal of leftists online and elsewhere: all efforts to change the Democratic Party from within are doomed to fail.
 At least, that's how it could typically be described at first.
 A while ago it seemed to have in many cases gone from a refrain to aggressive and often assumption-making counter-blows, such as "you're sheepdogging for the DNC" or "anyone who supports the Democrats is a sellout."